gaberch/Undirected_Graph_Shortest_Path/README.md

 The algorithm used to calculate the shortest path is based on the Breadth-First Search method as described in section 22.2 of the book "Introduction to Algorithms", by Cormen, Leiserson, Rivest & Stein, 2nd ed.

 ## Sample Run

-To run the program, go to that `build` folder and run in command prompt the command `./ece650-a2`.

 Assume that the executable is called `a2-ece650`.
 In the following, `$` is the command-prompt.